-This Policy also is intended to protect the integrity and reputation of COAC members and staff when making decisions, dispersing and using funds, and overseeing the distribution and use of funds by Regional Councils.
+This Policy is intended to protect the integrity and reputation of COAC members and staff when making decisions, dispersing and using funds, and overseeing the distribution and use of funds by Regional Councils.
+COAC members that are local government representatives should not vote on distribution of funds to their respective Regions.
+COAC members that are representatives or employees of non-governmental organizations should not vote on distribution of funds to their respective.